JoseRoca/AfxNova/docs/File Management /CIFileDialogEvents.md

 ' =====================================================================================
 ' Called from the save dialog when the user chooses to overwrite a file.
 ' =====================================================================================
-PRIVATE FUNCTION CIFileDialogEvents.OnOverwrite (BYVAL pfd AS IFileDialog PTR, BYVAL psi AS IShellItem PTR, BYVAL pResponse AS FDE_OVERWRITE_RESPONSE PTR) AS HRESULT
+PRIVATE FUNCTION CIFileDialogEvents.OnOverwrite (BYVAL pfd AS IFileDialog PTR, _ BYVAL psi AS IShellItem PTR, BYVAL pResponse AS FDE_OVERWRITE_RESPONSE PTR) AS HRESULT RETURN S_OK
-   OutputDebugStringW("CIFileDialogEvents.OnOverwrite")
-   RETURN S_OK
 END FUNCTION
 ' =====================================================================================